rsvim/rfc/1-TUI/3-Layout.md

   - [morphorm](https://docs.rs/morphorm/latest/morphorm/)
   - [backer](https://docs.rs/backer/latest/backer/)

-As CSS Flexbox is quite popular and full-featured web standard, its rust implementations are also high quality.
+As CSS and its Flexbox is quite popular and full-featured web standard, its rust implementations are also high quality.
 We can rely on taffy to implement our layout system for Rsvim.

 ### Principle